flaschmurphy/sdc_term_1_proj_5/writeup.md

 of the 3 sliding windows over each image.
 This was my attempt to capture cars that are small (i.e far away) in the image, not so small and large (i.e. close).
-Although this approach was somewhat successful, I think if I had more time I could probably come up with a more optimal set of sliding windows, but these choices were adequate for demonstration purposes.
+Although this approach was somewhat successful, I think if I had more time I could probably come up with a more optimal set of sliding windows.

 Below is the configuration code for the sliding windows which is contained in the `video_pipeline()` method in the script file: